 Brunetti is serving their Neapolitan pizzas, as well as Italian small plates like arancini and eggplant parmesan, on their front and backyard patios.
 The pies, which are also available with gluten-free or whole wheat crust, range from a margherita with housemade mozzarella to a carbonara version topped egg yolk and pancetta.
 Stop by for lunch or dinner any day except Monday.

-232 Bleecker is the first full-service restaurant from the people behind the fast-casual chain, Dig, and it’s similarly focused on vegetables.
-But only using it as a place to get a light lunch or early evening snack would be a mistake.
-Their roast chicken is one of our favorites in the city, and they’re also serving pastas, rotating sandwiches, and frozen cocktails.
-You can reserve an outdoor table on Carmine Street for lunch or dinner Wednesday through Sunday through their website.
+232 Bleecker is the first full-service restaurant from the people behind the fast-casual chain, Dig, and their roast chicken is one of our favorites in the city.
+They’re also serving things like pastas, a whole grilled fish, and a vegetarian smashburger.
+You can reserve an outdoor table on Carmine Street for lunch or dinner Tuesday through Sunday.

-Corner Bistro is an institution, which is likely part of the reason our Editor In Chief decided to go there for dinner on night one of NYC’s reopening.
+Corner Bistro is an old, divey West Village institution, and if you haven't been here yet, it's honestly a little embarrassing.
 The order here is simple: bistro burger, fries, and a cold beer.
 Just remember to bring cash.

-Ofrenda’s outdoor seating on 7th Avenue is a great spot to get some margaritas, chorizo nachos, and carnitas tacos, especially when all of those are $8 during their daily Happy Hour from 4-7pm.
+Ofrenda’s outdoor seating on 7th Avenue is a great spot to get some guacamole, queso, and margaritas, especially when all of those things are discounted during their weekday Happy Hour from 3-6pm.

-Hudson Clearwater’s back patio is always one of the most pleasant outdoor dining spaces in the West Village, and right now is no exception.
-Make use of it with spicy eggs benedict and sugar-free smoothies at brunch, or seared duck and mezcal cocktails at dinner.
+Hudson Clearwater’s back patio is one of the most pleasant outdoor dining spaces in the West Village.
+So book a table out there for brunch and get some spicy eggs benedict, or stop by at dinner and have some seared duck and a cocktail or two.